Myziura/darcula-plus/README.md

-# Darcula Plus VS Code Theme
+# Darcula Plus VS Code Theme for Vue Developers

 The theme is not a classic Darcula, because it is based on [Dracula Official](https://marketplace.visualstudio.com/items?itemName=dracula-theme.theme-dracula) theme, so it has some differences.
 You may like it.